 Restricted advisers might either be restricted in the type of products they offer, or the number of providers they choose from.

-Independent financial advisers can recommend all types of retail investment products and providers from firms across the market without restriction.
+Independent financial advisers can recommend all types of retail investment products and pension products from firms across the market without restriction.

 Make sure you understand the type of service they offer before you decide whether to get advice from them.